Team Enablement through the Spirit of Play - Optimising Adult Learning

 Author: Jose Francis Llenado (RPsy, MA.Org Psy, BS Psy)

-The Power of Play according to the Evidence
+The Power of Play

-Play enables unlocking Team Enablement in Purpose-Driven Organisations.
+Play enables unlocking team enablement in purpose-driven organisations.
 In organisational contexts where performance pressures are high, play is often dismissed as trivial or counterproductive.
 Research increasingly demonstrates that play can be a strategic enabler of resilience and innovation.

 Neuroscience studies show that play activates dopaminergic reward pathways, which enhances motivation and learning retention, making it a powerful tool for adult learning and professional development (Chang & Plucker, 2023).
 Similarly, organisational psychology highlights that playful environments reduce burnout and foster stronger interpersonal bonds, which are critical in high-stakes, purpose-driven organisations (Mukerjee & Metiu, 2021).